-Therefore, a system as simple as N$_2$Ar can effectively mimic the ensemble reactions occurring in complex condensed chemical and biological systems, with the Ar atom representing species of interest and the N$_2$ molecule the environment.
+Therefore, a system as simple as N$_2$Ar can effectively mimic the ensemble reactions occurring in complex condensed chemical and biological systems.

 In more detail, in this single-molecule mixed-interaction system, it is possible to study multiple CT-induced bond cleavage and formation, novel reaction channels, and environmental reactions.
 Conversely, already a single CT (SCT) is a nontrivial process in this loosely bound entity: the transferred charge preferentially localizes at the Ar site rather than at the N$_2$, a topic studied for almost half a century \cite{articleZhangNChe, NIKITIN1987313, doi:10.1126/science.1074201, 10.1063/1.459179, 10.1063/1.1413980, doi:10.1021/acs.jpclett.1c00798}.
 More recently, the formation of [NAr]$^+$ was attributed to tunneling of a heavy N$^+$ ion along the reaction [N$_2$Ar]$^{2+}\rightarrow ~$N$^+$ + [NAr]$^+$ \cite{article_NAr}.
 When [N$_2$Ar]$^{2+}$ is created in collisions with highly charged ions, the double charge is expected to localize at the N$_2$ site, raising questions about the interplay between CT and competing processes such as interatomic Coulombic decay.
 These surprising findings have sparked growing interest, but their underlying mechanisms remain unresolved.